-The Program of Study Form is completed and submitted through https://gradstatus.uga.edu/ for approval by the Advisory Committee, the Graduate Coordinator, and the Dean of the Graduate School.
+The final Program of Study Form (G138) is completed and submitted through https://gradstatus.uga.edu/ for approval by the Advisory Committee, the Graduate Coordinator, and the Dean of the Graduate School.

 Ideally, students should have their Program of Study developed and submitted during the first or second year of the program.
-It must be submitted by the time the oral comprehensive examination is scheduled.
+The Program of Study form must be submitted in GradStatus by the time the oral comprehensive examination is scheduled.
 For more information on developing the Program of Study, please see the section above (Program of Study).

-Announcement of Doctoral Oral Comprehensive Exam [back to top]
+Announcement of Oral Comprehensive Exam [back to top]